-A: The first consideration is getting the right amount of pipe-work into the floor and in the right areas to provide between 40W/m2 and 55W/m2 of heat.
+The first consideration ahead of specifying the screed is getting the right amount of pipe-work into the floor and in the right areas to provide between 40W/m2 and 55W/m2 of heat.
 Too much can overheat the floor, and cause the thermostat to overshoot, whereas too little would mean the system could be running constantly, increasing your heating bills.

 When it comes to the screed, thicker screeds will take longer to warm up, but will then retain the heat for longer.
 The minimum British Standard is 65mm of hand-mix (3:1 sand/cement) or 50mm of liquid (or self-levelling) screed.
 Such a thickness will take about one hour to heat up and cool down.